UseKeyp/oauth2-server-redwood/packages/oauth2-server/README.md

 npx oauth2-server-redwood
 ```

-Place the output in `api/src/lib/jwks.js`
+Place the output in `api/src/lib/jwks.js`.
+WARNING: consider encrypting your jwks before checking into version-control.
+Anyone with these keys will have full access to your app's API.
+See my recommended approach to [Encrypted Environment Variables](https://community.redwoodjs.com/t/encrypted-environment-variables/2691) for more help.

 2. Create a new api function `oauth` and add the following code: